chazeon/notes/docs/notes/software/zsh-missing-compinit.md

 title: Fix Zsh's missing compinit
 ---

-On HPCs (e.g., TACC Stampede, Purdue Anvil), when using Zsh as the shell, you usually get the error that `compinit` is missing.
+On HPCs (e.g., TACC Stampede, Purdue Anvil), the prompt is usually broken, and you are notified for the missing `compinit`.
 For example,

 ```
 /home/user/.oh-my-zsh/oh-my-zsh.sh:124: compinit: function definition file not found